-Abstract: Knowledge of patterns of treatment discontinuation in ADHD drug treatment is of importance, both for clinical practice and the study of long-term treatment outcomes.
+Abstract: Knowledge of patterns of treatment discontinuation in attention-deficit/hyperactivity disorder (ADHD) drug treatment is of importance, for both the clinical practice and the study of long-term treatment outcomes.
 The purpose of this study was to describe early discontinuation of ADHD drug treatment.
 Using the Danish National Prescription Registry, all first-time users of the ADHD drugs methylphenidate and atomoxetine were identified between 2000 and 2012.
-Early discontinuation was defined as failing to fill a second prescription for any ADHD drug within six months.
+Early discontinuation was defined as failing to fill a second prescription for any ADHD drug within 6 months.
 Analyses were conducted stratified by calendar year, drug formulation, patient sex, age and region of residence.

-59,116 first-time users of methylphenidate and atomoxetine with at least six months of eligible follow-up were identified.
-Overall, 12.6% (n=7,441) failed to fill a second prescription within six months.
+59,116 first-time users of methylphenidate and atomoxetine with at least 6 months of eligible follow-up were identified.
+Overall, 12.6% (n = 7441) failed to fill a second prescription within 6 months.
 This proportion changed over time, dropping from 20.8% in 2000 to 12.5% in 2012.
-The proportion of early discontinuation was considerably lower among children than among adults.
-Proportions were comparable when stratifying by index drug.
-Proportions of early discontinuation were similar between regions of Denmark, except in the capital region, where it remained at around 20% among 18-49-year-olds throughout the study period (22.6% in 2012).

-We found that the proportion of early discontinuation among ADHD drug users in Denmark dropped markedly during the past decade for both sexes, all age groups and all regions, except for adults in the capital region.
+The proportion of early discontinuation were similar between regions of Denmark, except in the capital region, where it remained at around 20% among 18- to 49-year-olds throughout the study period (22.6% in 2012).
+In conclusion, we found that sexes, all age groups and all regions, except for adults in the capital region.
 Overall, early discontinuation was somewhat lower than expected, considering rates of side effects or non-response to ADHD drug treatment.

-The use of pharmacotherapeutics to treat attention-deficit/hyperactivity disorder (ADHD) has grown notably over the past decades (1-10).
-Randomized clinical trials have shown positive effects of stimulants, such as amphetamines and methylphenidate, as well as the non-stimulant atomoxetine, in reducing the core symptoms of ADHD in children (11) and young- to middle-aged adults (12,13).
-Data on drug efficacy in older patients and on long-term outcomes of drug treatment are to a large extent, however, lacking (12-14).
+The use of pharmacotherapeutics to treat attention-deficit/ hyperactivity disorder (ADHD) has grown notably over the past decades [1-10].
+Randomized clinical trials have shown positive effects of stimulants, such as amphetamines and methylphenidate, as well as the non-stimulant atomoxetine, in reducing the core symptoms of ADHD in children [11] and young- to middle-aged adults [12,13].
+Data on drug efficacy in older patients and on long-term outcome of drug treatment are to a large extent, however, lacking [12-14].

 Determination of the long-term benefits and risks of ADHD drugs is often distorted in observational studies by non-adherence and discontinuation of treatment.
-Knowledge of the patterns of treatment discontinuation is thus of major importance, both for clinical practice and the future study of long-term treatment outcomes.
-Early discontinuation patterns are likely to be related to factors as side effects or lack of treatment response, experienced by approximately 20-30% of patients (15-18), societal stigma of using stimulants (19-21), as well as patients' underlying attention-deficit or This article is protected by copyright.
-All rights reserved.

-psychiatric co-morbidities (22-24).
-While previous studies indicate that discontinuation of drug treatment for ADHD is relatively common (7,20,25,26), changes in discontinuation patterns over calendar time have not been studied before.
-Further, very few of the previous estimates have included adult populations and almost none account for early discontinuation, e.g. within the first six months.
+Knowledge of the patterns of treatment discontinuation is thus of major importance, for both the clinical practice and the future study of long-term treatment outcomes.
+Early discontinuation patterns are likely to be related to factors such as side effects or lack of treatment response, experienced by approximately 20-30% of patients [15-18], societal stigma of using stimulants [19-21], as well as patients' underlying attention-deficit or psychiatric comorbidities [22-24].
+While previous studies indicate that discontinuation of drug treatment for ADHD is relatively common [7,20,25,26], changes in discontinuation patterns over calendar time have not been studied before.
+Further, very few of the previous estimates